 Oway Hcolor Ingredients List

-It wouldn't' be a full review if I didn't breakdown the ingredients list of Oway Hcolor.
+It wouldn't be a full review if I didn't break down the ingredients list of Oway Hcolor.
 I was impressed with the results of Oway's hair color and lightener, but the ingredients aren't perfect.
-I counted a total of 6 biodynamic/organic/fair trade ingredients, which is actually the purest plant ingredients I've seen so far in a line, but it still contains all different types of synthetic pigments which are the number one allergen in hair color.
+I counted a total of 6 biodynamic/organic/fair trade ingredients, which are actually the purest plant ingredients I've seen so far in a line, but it still contains all different types of synthetic pigments which are the number one allergen in hair color.

 Oway Hcolor Full Ingredients List